-It’s true, Magnum Research is famous for it’s big revolvers and big semi-autos, but they really should be famous for their quality, and the Desert Eagle 1911 Series is no exception.
-The 1911 series is available in 3 different barrel lengths; C series are 4.33”, G series are 5.01”, and the U series are very compact 3” barreled pistols.
+It’s true Magnum Research is famous for its big revolvers and big semi-autos, but they really should be famous for their quality, and the Desert Eagle 1911 Series is no exception.
+The 1911 series is available in three different barrel lengths; C series is 4.33 inches, G series is 5.01 inches, and the U series is a very compact 3-inch barreled pistol series.

 Features like a high ride beavertail grip safety, extended magazine release, extended thumb safety, and full-length stainless guide rod make these guns ready to carry or compete with right out of the box.

 4. Kimber Pro Carry II

-Kimber America makes more 1911’s than any other company in America.
+Kimber America makes more 1911s than any other company in America.
 There are 19 different variations of 9mms alone to choose from.

-The frame is aluminum, while the slide is steel and features low profile fixed sights.
+The frame is aluminum, while the slide is steel and features low-profile fixed sights.
 The two-tone color scheme is classy looking, and the rosewood grips finish out the good looks.

 There is a full-length guide rod to keep things running smoothly, and, at 28 oz., there is enough weight to keep the recoil at a minimum and keep you shooting all day long.

 5. Springfield Range Officer Compact

-It has classic good looks, with a matte anodized aluminum frame and Parkerized steel slide that houses a 4” barrel and full-length guide rod.
+It has classic good looks, with a matte anodized aluminum frame and Parkerized steel slide that houses a 4-inch barrel and full-length guide rod.

-The grips feature the Springfield Crossed Canon™ logo and diamond checkering in rosewood.
+The grips feature the Springfield Crossed Canon logo and diamond checkering in rosewood.
 If you haven’t picked up on it, I’m a sucker for nice wood and dark, blued steel guns.
-Each Range Officer ships with 2 8-round magazines.
+Each Range Officer ships with two 8-round magazines.

 6. Ruger SR1911

-Like everything Ruger does, these guns are robust, built in the US, and worth a close look if you want to add a 1911 to your collection.
+Like everything Ruger does, these guns are robust, built in the U.S., and worth a close look if you want to add a 1911 to your collection.

 Most Rugers are heavy, and this 9mm is no exception at 29.3 oz.
-The frame is gray anodized aluminum and the slide is stainless with Novak 3-Dot sights.
+The frame is gray anodized aluminum, and the slide is stainless with Novak 3-Dot sights.

-Like many of the fine 1911’s today the Ruger has a beavertail grip safety and extended thumb safety.
+Like many of the fine 1911s today, the Ruger has a beavertail grip safety and extended thumb safety.

 There is a visual port to provide confirmation of a loaded chamber as well.

-Of course this is just a sampling to whet your appetite for a new 1911 in 9mm.
-Are these the best 9mm 1911’s?
+Of course, this is just a sampling to whet your appetite for a new 1911 in 9mm.
+Are these the best 9mm 1911s?
 With so many great guns on the market these days, it’s hard to say, but I believe they all represent fine quality, reliability, accuracy, and availability.

 Of course, you may prefer a different 9mm 1911 (and if you do, tell us in the comments!), but these are all great options, and regardless of your decision, you can’t go wrong having a genuine 1911 in your collection.